lionnus/SatNOGS-COMMS-FPGA/README.md

 3. Open a UART connection, e.g. on Ubuntu:
     `screen /dev/ttyACM0 115200`
 4. Follow printed instructions in the terminal

+Instructions for the SatNOGS COMMS board will follow later.

 ## References